jadecobra/python_tdd_exercises/source/data structures: lists.rst

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^

-update the test to make the values on the right to match the expected values and we are green again with passing tests
+update the test to make the values on the right to match the expected values and I are green again with passing tests

 .. code-block:: python